freesoftwarefactory/parse-multipart/README.md

 # author

-Cristian Salazar.
-Email: christiansalazarh@gmail.com, Website: www.creativosdigitales.cl,
-i live in Viña del Mar (Chile, South America).
-I am Amazon AWS developper focused in Serverless software development, i call it: the new age of software development.
+My name is Cristian Salazar (christiansalazarh@gmail.com) im from Viña del Mar (Chile, South America).

+I'm an Amazon AWS developper focused in Serverless software development, i call it: the new age of software development.

-# Help & Tutorial
+# Video/Tutorial

-Watch my video on which i expose the necesary steps to [implement a Multiform/form-data parser inside a Amazon Aws ApiGateway](https://www.youtube.com/watch?v=BrYJlR0yRnw).
-You can [subscribe to my channel](https://www.youtube.com/c/ChristianSalazar).
+You can Watch my video on which i expose the necesary steps to [implement a Multiform/form-data parser inside a Amazon Aws ApiGateway](https://www.youtube.com/watch?v=BrYJlR0yRnw).

 # Background

+Sometimes you have a server listing for data arriving to it (example: the Amazon API Gateway in AWS), this is called a "endpoint".
+Some website or script may send data to this endpoint.
+It may contain files or text, a encoded video and so on.
+The data is packaged in a well know format called "multipart/form-data".
+This data must be parsed, you must know where the data is, how many data comes to you and other aspects.
+This component will help you on this.

-Sometimes you only have access to the raw multipart payload and it needs to be parsed in order to extract the files or data contained on it.
-As an example: the Amazon AWS ApiGateway, which will operate as a facade between the http client and your component (the one written by you designed to extract the uploaded files or data).
+As an example, The Amazon AWS ApiGateway.
+It operates as a facade between the http/s client (as an exampe, the browser) and your component (your lambda function, an action script etc).
+The "component" is the one written by you designed to extract the uploaded files or the data contained on it and then perform operations with it (storage etc).

+# What means "Multipart/form-data".

+The 'mutipart/form-data' is the raw data attached to a POST coming inside a Http request, it has a format and marks to let you now when it starts and when it ends, this marks are also used to separate each "part of the data" that means: the same POST may have different parts: text and/or files or video,sound etc.

+First, i need to clarify this point: some people think that "multipart" means: "a POST comming several times to an endpoint" each part having a "new or the next part" of the whole data", this is wrong approach and may confuse you when trying to undestand this work.
+Please have it in mind.
+The data arrives as a whole package in the same POST, that is: if you send a file, the entire file is contained in the POST, it will have a initial mark and a finalization mark, the mark is also sent to you in the same post.
+In other words, The "multipart" means: in the same post you will find many parts of different data separated by a mark.
+It may be different files, or text, etc.

+The header in the multipart/form-data has fields, this let you know about what is coming to you, the next paragraph will explain this:

+# Data Fields

+It is important to mention that sometimes the raw data contains some fields (look at the example below this lines, "filename=.." etc).
+So you must deal with it and parse the "field=value;" token.
+Some persons wrote a very nice modifications to my code in order to handle this fields in a better approach than mine, you may find the solution here: https://github.com/freesoftwarefactory/parse-multipart/pull/7.

+# Raw data example received in an endpoint:

-The raw payload formatted as multipart/form-data will looks like this one:
+The raw payload is formatted as a "multipart/form-data" will look like this one:

 ```
 ------WebKitFormBoundaryDtbT5UpPj83kllfw